iq-motion-control/iq-module-communication-doc/docs/manual/manual_angle_control_mechanisms.rst

 Zero Angle
 ++++++++++++++++++++++++++++
 The module's *Zero Angle* is the physical position to be treated as 0 radians of displacement (assuming no explicit sets of *Observed Angular Displacement*.
-See :ref:`Setting Observed Displacement and its Relationship With Zero Angle`).
+See :ref:`Setting Observed Displacement and its Relationship with Zero Angle`).
 *Zero Angle* is a value bounded by [-:math:`\pi`, :math:`\pi`], giving a range of the entire circle around the module.
 Displacement is the total distance (radial or linear) traveled away from *Zero Angle*.
 Displacement is not bounded by [-:math:`\pi`, :math:`\pi`], and can be any 32-bit float value [±1.18e-38, ±3.4e38].